 “I can’t give up cheese.”
 You’ve heard it a million times.
 You might have even said it yourself at one time.
 Cheese, for the zero of you who have never heard of it, is coagulated milk extracted from a lactating cow’s udders.
-It’s a classic example of a food that triggers the “savory” or “umami” taste sense.
+It’s sometimes known as ‘cow breast milk’ because it’s generated by mother cows to feed their baby cows.
+Dairy farmers intervene in this process and take the cow breast milk and then turn it into products like cheese and Greek yogurt.
+Why?
+Because people love cheese!
+It’s salty, and fatty, and it’s a classic example of a food that triggers the “savory” or “umami” taste sense.

 Look, a lot of dairy-free people (myself included) spent most of their lives eating dairy cheese.
 We’ve seen it all.
 We’ve had it all.
 We enjoyed cheese very much.
 It tastes really good.
 And we still want it, albeit without the cow.
 Nowadays there are several vegan cheeses that truly hit those salty, melty, cheesy, creamy notes.
 And I can genuinely say that many of the store-bought vegan cheeses, especially the newer varieties, are legitimately really good.